natestemen/bscthesis/README.md

 nonrenormalizable potential.
 In particular we study the existence of the non-topological soliton solutions known as Q-Balls.
-These objects have been proposed as candidates to solve the present baryon asymmetry, and arise in supersymetric theories, as well as abelian gauge theories, non-abelian gauge theores, non-commutative complex scalar field theories, etc. Formulating the existence problem using constrained minimization allows for this approach to translate easily into the numerical work that follows.
+These objects have been proposed as candidates to solve the present baryon asymmetry, and arise in supersymmetric theories, as well as abelian gauge theories, non-abelian gauge theories, non-commutative complex scalar field theories, etc. Formulating the existence problem using constrained minimization allows for this approach to translate easily into the numerical work that follows.
 With this framework the computation of soliton profiles, along with the associated angular momentum